Our Woven Kin; Online Womb Wrap Making Journey

 We spin dreams into form,

-anchor heart into thread,
+anchor life into thread,

-and create landscapes of beauty, listening, and belonging.
+and create landscapes of beauty, listening, and belonging .

-Together, we weave spirals of joy—
+Together, we weave spirals of hope—

 textiles that become places of warmth, healing, and sanctuary.